Getting to Know Your Neighborhood: Davis Square

 11 Holland St.

 Stop in this sleek, hip coffee bar for a morning latte or cappuccino, and you’ll find traditional café items—coffee drinks, teas, and pastries (courtesy of Danish Pastry House)—and more unique alternatives like nitro-poured cold-brewed coffee.
-It offers a small but tasty lineup of breakfast items, including avocado toast, oatmeal, and bagels, and sandwiches made with artisanal breads from Iggy’s Bakery.
-Seating is limited, so be prepared to take your food to go.
+It offers a small but tasty lineup of breakfast items, including avocado toast, oatmeal, and bagels, and sandwiches made with artisanal breads from Iggy’s Bread.
+Nine Bar Espresso offers window service only.

 65 Holland St.

 Music, trivia, sports, and good food are on tap here.
-The place hosts Trivia Wednesdays, karaoke, and live music and broadcasts all Red Sox, Bruins, Celtics, and Patriots games on 14 HD screens.
+The place hosts Trivia Wednesdays, karaoke, and live music, and broadcasts all Red Sox, Bruins, Celtics, and Patriots games on 14 HD screens.
 The bar offers 20 rotating taps of seasonal craft beers and a variety of wines and seasonal cocktails.
-On the dinner menu are salads, nachos, tacos, burgers, sandwiches, artisan pizzas, and entrées like shepherd’s pie and steak tips.
-At the popular brunch on weekends, you can build your own Bloody Mary.
+On the dinner menu are salads, nachos, tacos, burgers, sandwiches, artisan pizzas, and entrées like an orange chicken bowl and steak tips.
+Orleans also serves up a popular weekend brunch.

 The Boston Shaker